 After this Zeus was companion with his daughter Demeter from which union Persephone was born.
 Then he attached to Mnemosyne who bore him nine daughters, the Muses.
 Leto was his next wife who bore Zeus Artemis and Apollo.
 Next the god Hermes was born to Maia, daughter of Atlas.
 Last in line of Zeus’ divine wives was Hera, his sister, who bore him a son Ares, the god of war, and two daughters: Hebe, who personified youthfulness, and whose task for a long time was to serve nectar at celestial banquets until she became the wife of Hercules; and Eileithyia, the female spirit presiding over childbirth.

 Even after marrying Zeus was not a faithful husband, for he loved many mortals.
 These included Alcmene, who bore him Hercules, and a daughter Semele with whom Zeus fathered Dionysus.
 Furious by his abandonment, Hera bore the god Hephaestus by herself without the help of Zeus.

-Zeus’ Roman counterpart was Jupiter.
+Zeus’ Roman name was Jupiter.
+A.G.H.